spring-attic/aws-maven/README.md

 </project>
 ```

-Finally the `~/.m2/settings.xml` must be updated to include access and secret keys for the account.
-The access key should be used to populate the `username` element, and the secret access key should be used to populate the `password` element.
+Finally the `~/.m2/settings.xml` should be updated to include access and secret keys for the account.
+The access key should
+be used to populate the `username` element, and the secret access key should be used to populate the `password` element.

 ```xml
 <settings>